-In addition to the form of default value specifications that SysML supports on properties of a block (with an optional "=" <value-specification> string following the rest of a property definition), SysML supports an additional form of value specification for properties using initialValue compartments on an internal block diagram.
-(See Section 8.3.1.2, "Internal Block Diagram," subsection "Initial value compartments.")
+In addition to the form of default value specifications that SysML supports on properties of a block (with an optional "=" <value-specification> string following the rest of a property definition), SysML supports an additional form of value specification for properties using initialValue compartments on an internal block diagram (see "Internal Block Diagram" on page 40).
 An entire tree of context-specific values can be specified on a containing block to carry values of nested properties as shown on an internal block diagram.